avodonosov/local-package-aliases/README.md

 SLIME support
 -------------

-SLIME uses the standard readtable for tokens such as `pkg:symb` and doesn't undersdand our aliases; thus, symbol completion, slime-edit-definition, and argument hints do not work out of the box for aliased tokens like `$lib:func`.
+SLIME uses the standard readtable rules for tokens such as `pkg:symb` and doesn't undersdand our aliases; thus, symbol completion, slime-edit-definition, and argument hints do not work out of the box for aliased tokens like `$lib:func`.